 SIR Connect Code of Conduct

-By joining and using SIR Connect, you agree that you have read and will follow these rules and guidelines.
+By joining and using this Site, you agree that you have read and will follow these rules and guidelines.
 You also agree to reserve discussions and shared files and content to that best suited to the medium.
-This is a great resource with which to solicit the advice of your peers, benefit from their experience, and participate in an ongoing conversation.
-If you have questions, please contact Caitlin Couture at firstname.lastname@example.org or call at (703) 691-1805.
+SIR Connect is a valuable resource with which to solicit the advice of your peers, benefit from their experience, and participate in an ongoing conversation.
+If you have questions, please contact SIR staff at firstname.lastname@example.org.

-- Use caution when discussing products.
-Information posted on the lists and in the libraries is available for all to see, and comments are subject to libel, slander, and antitrust laws.
+- SIR Connect users shall use caution when discussing products.
+Information posted on the lists and in the libraries of this Site is available for all to see, and comments are subject to libel, slander, and antitrust laws.

-- Please note carefully all items listed in the disclaimer and legal rules below, particularly regarding the copyright ownership of information posted.
+- SIR Connect users shall note all items listed in the disclaimer and legal rules below, particularly regarding the copyright ownership of information posted.

-- Remember that other participants have the right to reproduce postings to this site unless you specify otherwise.
+- Remember that other participants have the right to reproduce postings to this Site for personal and non-commercial purposes.

 - State concisely and clearly the topic of your comments in the subject line.
 This allows members to respond more appropriately to your posting and makes it easier for members to search the archives by subject.

 - Include only the relevant portions of the original message in your reply.
 Delete any header information and put your response before the original posting.

 - Only send a message to the entire list when it contains information that everyone can benefit from.